martinResearch/PySparseLP/readme.md

 #TODO

+* add prerequested library in the setup.py ? numpy,scipy, scikits.sparse.cholmod

 * add more examples
 	* improve the  L1 SVM example by adding random feature, in order to perform feature selection
 	* add more examples for image processing, for example from [5].

 * document the active-set *hack* for the chambole pock method (in ChambollePockPPDAS?py).